asjadnaqvi/stata-joyplot/README.md

 # joyplot v1.8
 (07 Jan 2025)

 This package provides the ability to draw joyplot or ridgeline plots in Stata.
-It is based on the [Joyplot Guide](https://medium.com/the-stata-guide/covid-19-visualizations-with-stata-part-8-joy-plots-ridge-line-plots-dbe022e7264d) that I released in October 2020.
+It is based on the [Joyplot Guide](https://medium.com/the-stata-guide/covid-19-visualizations-with-stata-part-8-joy-plots-ridge-line-plots-dbe022e7264d) that I wrote in October 2020.

 ## Installation